 During my 2007 visit I was commissioned by Win & Kim of LOL Salon to paint a piece for their savvy retro Unisex Hair Salon in Yoyogi-Uehara located in the Shibuya Ward.
 This was a last minute project that came about while the word spread I was in town that ended up being one of everyones favorite.
 What made it even more special was that I painted the piece in the salon for the employees and select friends and clients.
 They straight closed up shop for the day to watch it go down.
 The canvas & the area was already masked & prepped for me, very on point.
 Afterwards, a feast of Sashim to celebrate.

-The second project from my July 2006 trip in Tokyo, Japan.
-On this day I was commissioned to paint a ‘Contribution’ style piece for a customer in the Ubiquily office of Shinkawa.
+I was commissioned to paint a ‘Contribution’ style piece for a customer in the Ubiquily office of Shinkawa.
 Shinkawa is the business district of Tokyo & my distributer has been established here for a number of years.
-In the background is a piece I painted live a few years previous @ a Stones Throw event in Shibuya.
+In the background is a piece I painted live a few years previous at a Stones Throw event in Shibuya.

 Fukuoka is the third-largest island of Japan & most Southwesterly of its four main islands.
 I was commissioned by Mr Fuji to paint his boutique in the Fukuoka Prefecture called Past-Present-Future.
 Went with the red-black-grey color pallet to match the decor of the store.